Infrastructure

 The airport will serve both military and civilian passengers once accomplished.

-According to Transport Secretary James Macharia, the new airport will promote tourism while easing transportation of farm produce from the county to international markets.
+According to Transport Secretary James Macharia, the new airport will promote tourism while easing the transportation of farm produce from the county to international markets.

 “Works on the Lanet Airport which entails extending the current runway from 1.1km to 1.7km will be completed by June next year,” Mr Macharia said on Wednesday during the conferment of city status to Nakuru municipality.